kazbour/SimplyFly/README.md

 # Flyable

+Part 2:

+Edit Profile (User database)
+	Send data to database
+	make phone number only accept certain values

+Hardcode new locations and find close by weather stations (locations database)

+Error messages when:
+	not signed in and trying to access sign in stuff email no valid
+	username already exists
+	something cannot be loaded...

+sign up go directly to profile

+Form to adjust flyable logarithm (logarithm results input in database hardcode)

+what is a good wind speed / skill level (user database)

+Save locations in profile (delete button)

+Add SMS function
+when flyable then send text message.
+Can be turned on or off.

 ###Description:
 FlyAble is a simple Weather application catering for paragliders.
 It gives paragliders and hanggliders information about wind (& weather) conditions at their usual flying spot.